Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Proposed Learning Model for Clustering and Power Optimization

 \begin{enumerate} \item \emph{Input layer:} The input tensor is $\mathbf{X} \in \mathbb{R}^{K \times (2L+2)}$, where each \ac{UE} is represented by $2L+2$ spatial features (coordinates of all $L$ \acp{AP} and the \ac{UE} itself).
 This tensor is projected into an embedding space of dimension $d_{\text{mod}}$ via a linear layer:

-with trainable parameters $\mathbf{W}_{\text{in}}$ and $\mathbf{b}_{\text{in}}$.
-Through this dynamic embedding, the model handles seamlessly varying network sizes without architectural changes. \item \emph{Encoder layers:} The embedded tensor $\mathbf{Z}^{(0)} = \mathbf{Z}_{\text{in}} \in \mathbb{R}^{K \times d_{\text{mod}}}$ is processed through $M$ encoder layers.
+with trainable parameters $\mathbf{W}_{\text{in}}$ and $\mathbf{b}_{\text{in}}$. {The input is a sequence of $K$ tokens, where each token corresponds to one \ac{UE}.
+Since the same projection is applied independently to every token, the operation does not assume a fixed number of \acp{UE}.
+Consequently, changes in $K$ only modify the sequence length, while the model parameters remain unchanged.
+The subsequent encoder processes this sequence using shared weights among \acp{UE} and preserves the sequence token-structure, enabling the learning model to handle varying user loads seamlessly without requiring architectural modifications.} \item \emph{Encoder layers:} The embedded tensor $\mathbf{Z}^{(0)} = \mathbf{Z}_{\text{in}} \in \mathbb{R}^{K \times d_{\text{mod}}}$ is processed through $M$ encoder layers.
 Each layer consists of a modified CosFormer multi-head attention (MHA), denoted by $\mathcal{A}(\cdot)$, followed by a feed-forward network (FFN).
 Moreover, the encoder layers apply layer normalization and residual connections to stabilize training and preserve information across layers \cite{qin2022cosformer}.
 Specifically, the $m$-th encoder layer applies the following operations (see \figurename~\ref{fig:enc}):

-where $\tilde{\mathbf{Z}}$ denotes a layer-normalized version of a tensor $\mathbf{Z}$; $\mathbf{W}_1^{(m)}$, $\mathbf{b}_1^{(m)}$, $\mathbf{W}_2^{(m)} $, and $\mathbf{b}_2^{(m)}$ are trainable parameters; $\text{ReLU}$ refers to an activation function \cite{rasamoelina2020review} introducing a non-linearity.
+where $\tilde{\mathbf{Z}}$ denotes a layer-normalized version of a tensor $\mathbf{Z}$; $\mathbf{W}_1^{(m)}$, $\mathbf{b}_1^{(m)}$, $\mathbf{W}_2^{(m)} $, and $\mathbf{b}_2^{(m)}$ are trainable parameters; $\mathrm{ReLU}$ refers to an activation function \cite{rasamoelina2020review} introducing a non-linearity.

-All $M$ layers share the same structure and the output of each encoder layer preserves the dimension $\mathbb{R}^{K \times d_{\text{mod}}}$, serving as input to the next layer.
+All $M$ layers share the same structure, and the output of each encoder layer preserves the dimension $\mathbb{R}^{K \times d_{\text{mod}}}$, serving as input to the next layer.
 After $M$ layers, the final tensor $\mathbf{Z}^{(M)} = \mathbf{Z}_{\text{out}}$ represents the encoder output that will be processed next by the output heads.
-The attention mechanism in \eqref{eq12} is detailed in \sectionname~\ref{subsec:attention}. \item \emph{Output heads:} Three parallel heads operate on the final encoder output $\mathbf{Z}_{\text{out}} \in \mathbb{R}^{K \times d_{\text{mod}}}$:
+The attention mechanism in \eqref{eq:Z1m}-\eqref{eq:Zm} is detailed in \sectionname~\ref{subsec:attention}. \item \emph{Output heads:} Three parallel heads operate on the final encoder output $\mathbf{Z}_{\text{out}} \in \mathbb{R}^{K \times d_{\text{mod}}}$: